-Both iterative and incremental processes require the developers to do decent planning and architecture building during the early stages.
+Both iterative and incremental processes require experienced software developers to do decent planning and architecture building during the early stages.
 This fact makes both these processes challenging to follow for teams who expect many changes in the product during the development process.

 Upon reading the Agile, incremental and iterative software development processes, it seems that all three are the same.
 However, there are a few key differences between the three.

-While every increment builds a complete feature in the incremental approach, the developers build only small parts of all the features in the iterative process.
+While every increment builds a complete feature in the incremental approach, the dedicated software developers build only small parts of all the features in the iterative process.

 Agile, on the other hand, combines aspects of both approaches.
 In each Agile sprint, you build a small portion of each feature, one at a time, and then gradually add functionality and new features over time.

 The V-shaped software development process removes a flaw from the waterfall method.
-In the waterfall method, the developers wait for the entire code to finish and then test the code.
-This creates issues many times as it becomes complicated for the developers to test and debug the entire code at once.
+In the waterfall method, the dedicated software programmers wait for the entire code to finish and then test the code.
+This creates issues many times as it becomes complicated for the software developers to test and debug the entire code at once.
 In the V-shaped software development process, testing is done at every stage of the process.